dev1virtuoso/eliza-ctss/README.md

-This is an attempt to compile and run Joseph Weizenbaum's original 1965 code for [ELIZA](https://sites.google.com/view/elizaarchaeology/home) on [CTSS](https://en.wikipedia.org/wiki/Compatible_Time-Sharing_System), using an emulated IBM 7094.
+Using the code here you can compile and run Joseph Weizenbaum's original 1965 code for [ELIZA](https://sites.google.com/view/elizaarchaeology/home) on [CTSS](https://en.wikipedia.org/wiki/Compatible_Time-Sharing_System), using an emulated IBM 7094.